serenity-js/serenity-js/documentation/website/src/handbook/thinking-in-serenity-js/hello-serenity-js.md

 <div class="pro-tip">
     <div class="icon"><i class="fas fa-lightbulb"></i></div>
     <div class="text"><p><strong>Did you know?</strong>
-    Apart from providing modules to integrate your test scenarios with the various interfaces of your system, Serenity/JS also provides adapters for popular test runners, such as [Mocha](/modules/mocha), [Jasmine](/modules/jasmine), [Cucumber](/modules/cucumber), [Protractor](/modules/protractor) and [WebdriverIO](/modules/webdriverio).
+    Apart from providing modules to integrate your test scenarios with the various interfaces of your system, Serenity/JS also provides adapters for popular test runners, such as
+    <a href="/modules/mocha">Mocha</a>,
+    <a href="/modules/jasmine">Jasmine</a>,
+    <a href="/modules/cucumber">Cucumber</a>,
+    <a href="/modules/protractor">Protractor</a> and
+    <a href="/modules/webdriverio">WebdriverIO</a>.
 We'll talk more about that in the next chapter.
     </p></div>
 </div>